fboucher/be-my-eyes/README.md

 ## Support

+This is at a demo stage.
 If you encounter any issues or have questions, please [open an issue on GitHub](https://github.com/fboucher/be-my-eyes/issues).

 ## License

 MIT License - see [LICENSE](LICENSE) for details